usdot-fhwa-stol/asn1-specification-splitter/README_All_modules.md

-# Validation & Parsing Modules
+# asn1-specification-splitter

-This document describes the usage of the **Validation** and **Parsing** components of the ASN.1 splitter system.
-These modules handle the initial reading, syntax checking, and structured parsing of ASN.1 files into manageable namespaces and components.
+This document describes the usage of the components of the ASN.1 splitter system.

 ---